 If innovation is all about the fundamental change themes across the industry, then there are some key areas of innovation that are building momentum:

 - Product and Service Innovation – There is a move towards productisation within the legal industry.
-Legal has not been very client-centric, with firms selling legal expertise through individual relationships with clients, rather than the firm really standing in the client’s shoes and designing and packaging their offerings as solutions that clients need.
+Legal has not been very client-centric, with professional service firms selling legal expertise through individual relationships with clients, rather than the firm really standing in the client’s shoes and designing and packaging their offerings as solutions that clients need.
 The increasing availability of technology, new skills and new ways of working, coupled with the need to differentiate and create value, is encouraging firms to become more client-centric, and more targeted with innovation initiatives, focusing on solving specific client challenges.

 - Delivery Innovation – The work itself is changing.
 Regulatory environments create ever greater workloads, whilst technology is rapidly providing ways to process much more work than was previously possible.
-Add to that clients wanting more for less, and no longer willing or able to pay expensive lawyers to undertake work that is repeatable and less complex, as well as the opening up of the legal market to non-legal firms who bring competitive pressure and non-legal expertise to bare.
+Add to that clients wanting more for less, and no longer willing or able to pay expensive lawyers to undertake work that is repeatable and less complex, as well as the opening up of the legal market to non-legal law firms who bring competitive pressure and non-legal expertise to bare.
 Whilst delivery innovation may not be the most exciting for lawyers, there is no doubt that over time the work of a lawyer and how they execute that work will change drastically.

 - Talent/People Innovation – Currently seen as a ’nice to have’, this area of innovation will increasingly become central to the sustainability of the industry, and a key differentiator for law firms.
-To be at the forefront of the changes coming, firms will have to fully embrace all aspects of the way the firm operates.
+To be at the forefront of the changes coming, professional service firms will have to fully embrace all aspects of the way the firm operates.
 The essential purpose of a law firm will change from legal advice to legal services and business solutions, bringing with it a drastic change in the legal work itself, as technology and automation free people up from the need to go to an office to work, rather to go to an office to collaborate in integrated teams bringing together legal, technical, data, process, consulting, and specialist industry knowledge, working collaboratively to solve client issues.
 The importance of in-work education will increase as jobs morph and change so quickly that it is better to nurture the talent within rather than continually chase the latest skill shortages.
 All of this will undoubtedly change our current concepts of partnership, billable hours, performance, working hours, working location, job roles and titles, support functions versus lawyers.

 - Technology Innovation – Mention innovation today and the immediate thought is about technology.
 It is fashionable, exciting, and inspiring, yet the relative lack of progress to date highlights the issue.
 Technology must solve the problems we want to solve.
 Being clever and complex is not sufficient to drive meaningful take-up and adoption.
 So technology innovation is the enabler.
 It highlights possibilities and opportunities, but its true value is when it serves as a component part of a business solution.
 As we focus more on the innovation challenges above, technology will provide the backbone of many of the changes.